Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Summary Conclusions

 \section{Summary \& Conclusions}

-We have proposed a learning-based approach to large neighborhood search for MIPs.
-It trains a Neural Diving model to generate an initial assignment, and a Neural Neighborhood Selection policy to select a search neighborhood at each LNS step by unassigning the values for a subset of integer variables from their current assignment.
-The resulting neighborhood can be searched by solving with SCIP a smaller sub-MIP derived from the input MIP that contains only the unassigned variables as integer variables.
-Our approach matches or outperforms all baselines with respect to average primal gap and survival curves on five datasets containing diverse, large-scale, real-world MIPs.
+We have proposed a learning-based LNS approach for MIPs.
+It trains a Neural Diving model to generate an initial assignment, and a Neural Neighborhood Selection policy to select a search neighborhood at each LNS step.
+The resulting neighborhood can be searched by solving with SCIP a smaller sub-MIP derived from the input MIP.
+Our approach matches or significantly outperforms all baselines with respect to average primal gap and survival curves on five datasets containing diverse, large-scale, real-world MIPs.
 It addresses a key limitation of Neural Diving as a standalone primal heuristic by improving the average primal gap at larger running times.
-Even larger performance gains can potentially be achieved with joint training of both models to directly optimize relevant performance metrics, and using more powerful network architectures.
+Even larger performance gains can potentially be achieved with end-to-end training of both models, and using more powerful network architectures.